-- Being sexually active at a younger age (less than 20years) poses higher risk
+- Being sexually active at a younger age (less than 20 years) poses a higher risk

-- Infected mother can spread the infection to the baby during pregnancy or childbirth
+- An infected mother can spread the infection to the baby during pregnancy or childbirth

-The following symptoms may appear after few weeks of contracting the infection:
+The following symptoms may appear after a few weeks of contracting the infection:

 - Inter-menstrual bleeding